How our service can help you

 Eligibility criteria

 Referrals need to be made by an NHS CAMHS clinician who knows the young person.
-Young people can be referred if they meet all of the criteria below:
+Children and young people under the age of 18 for AID-IIT and under the age of 13 for Orchids can be referred if they meet all of the below criteria:

 Exclusion: